Medical Benefits - Health Insurance

 - AETNA: offers an Out-of-Area (OOA) Dependents Plan for dependents who permanently live outside of the Front Range.
 For more information or to enroll, email firstname.lastname@example.org with your full name and phone number; and your dependent’s full name, date of birth, address, phone number, and relationship to you.

-- Kaiser: For those dependents who are outside of a Kaiser Permanente service area and under the age of 26, the out of area benefit covers them for limited office visits, diagnostic x-rays, RX refills and therapy visits.
-For more information, contact Kaiser at 303-338-3800.
+- Kaiser Permanente: For those dependents who are outside of a Kaiser Permanente service area and under the age of 26, the out of area benefit covers them for limited office visits, diagnostic x-rays, RX refills and therapy visits.
+For more information, call 877-883-6898 or click here for more details.